parsa-epfl/cloudsuite/benchmarks/django-workload/README.md

 The workload can be deployed using Docker containers to gauge the impact of the Django workload on both Python and the hardware it runs on.

-Documentation to set up each component is provided each subdirectory.
+Documentation to set up each component (possibly a multinode setup)is provided each subdirectory.
 You'll need to follow the **README.md** file in each of the following locations: